08 Jun Our guide to Early Language Stimulation (0-5 years): How to accelerate your child’s language development

 Speech Pathologists often talk about ‘Early Language Stimulation’ but what do we really mean?

 Early Language Stimulation refers to a range of techniques that parents/carers can use to encourage their child to use language.
-Most of the techniques are fairly straightforward however you may need to practise them before they come naturally to you.
+Most of the techniques are fairly straightforward but you may need to practise them before they come naturally to you.

 Imitation is one of the earliest language stimulation techniques that you can start using with your infant.
 Your baby will develop simple actions before he develops sounds, so make sure you copy these actions at every opportunity.